-What is an accessibility feature, and how can it help me?
+What is an accessibility feature?

 An accessibility feature (also known as Assistive Technology or AT) generally refers to built-in software or a third-party app that can help people with impairments and disabilities use popular consumer devices.